 It's up to you how you'll reward the top performers, but it's important that you make them feel appreciated (because, after all, you really will appreciate them).

-While you’re handing out praise, also discuss the progress of the content strategy and make sure everyone has a clear understanding as to what the goals are and the benefits to the company the content has made.
+While you're handing out praise, also discuss the progress of the content strategy and make sure everyone has a clear understanding as to what the goals are and how you’re progressing.

 Nothing motivates like success.

-That’s something that should have everyone — from sales to leadership to marketing — walking on sunshine.
+That's something that should have everyone — from sales to leadership to marketing — walking on sunshine (for real this time).